 Radford shot lifts Hokies in 2nd OT, 79-77, over UNC

+“I just was staying on my toes, staying ready in case anything happened," Radford said of the final play, which started with a pass from Landers Nolley.
+"Luckily, the ball came my way, and I was able to take it off Landers’ shoulder and go finish with contact.
+It was a big moment, and you live for more moments like that.”

-Radford got the ball with the clock winding down after the Tar Heels tied it with 9.7 seconds left, drove into the lane and made his only field goal of the game from in front of the basket for the Hokies (14-5, 5-3 Atlantic Coast Conference).
+It happened so fast, Radford figured there was only one thing to do.
+He drove into the lane and made his only field goal of the game from in front of the basket for the Hokies (14-5, 5-3 Atlantic Coast Conference).

+“I knew it was time to go,” he said.
+"The time was running down, and we needed a bucket.
+It was already double overtime, so I just went to the goal.
+I was focused on finishing through the contact I knew I was going to receive from it.
+It (the shot) was big.”

+Unlike an overtime loss against Syracuse on Saturday, when Nolley settled for a long 3-pointer that missed in a 71-69 setback, this time, he “made exactly the right play,” first-year Hokies coach Mike Young said.
+“He learned from his mistake.”

 North Carolina had a chance to win it in regulation, but Brooks' turnaround jumper from just inside the free throw line hit the back rim and missed.
 They also came up empty at the end of the first overtime with the score at 67-all.